Skip to content

 Performance

-Bunup delivers instant builds by design.
-With Bun's native speed, builds and rebuilds are extremely quick, even in monorepos.
+Instant builds by design even with type declarations.
+With Bun’s native speed, builds and rebuilds are extremely quick, even in monorepos.
+Faster feedback loops, higher productivity, calmer flow.
 See benchmarks.

 ToolBuild Time (s)Relative Speed